redzimski/cpp_tttb/README.md

 8. Make sure that Pandas, Numpy, and Plotly are all installed within the Python environment that you plan to use to run Pyinstaller.
 (These can be downloaded via conda-forge.)
 Otherwise, the executable version of your tttb_py_complement.py file won't work correctly.

+*Note*: You may also want to install JupyterLab (e.g. via `conda install jupyterlab`) so that you can modify, if needed, the .ipynb notebooks contained within the source code.
+(Just make sure to export these updated notebooks to a .py file so that they can get processed correctly by create_release_folder.py and your pyinstaller call.)

-9. Once you have Python and Pyinstaller set up, run `pyinstaller tttb_py_complement.py` within TTTB's 'build' folder.
+10. Once you have Python and Pyinstaller set up, run `pyinstaller tttb_py_complement.py` within TTTB's 'build' folder.
 This will create an executable version of this file, along with  an '_internal' folder that contains important library components, into a 'dist/tttb_py_complement subfolder' within your 'build' folder. **Cut and paste both the _internal folder and the tttb_py_complement executable into your build folder, as that's where the program will look for them.**

+*Note*: If you encounter issues with Pyinstaller, consider creating a *new* conda environment that contains *only* the libraries required for the code to run (e.g. not even JupyterLab); downloading the latest copies of all libraries; and then rerunning your Pyinstaller command.

 10. Navigate up to the main cpp_tttb folder (e.g. via `cd ..` in your terminal, assuming you're still in the build folder) and run the `create_release_folder.py` Python file.
 This will create a new copy of TTTB with blank output files rather than the existing files within the TTTB directory.

+*Note*: This file also has code that can help automate the process of building and (where necessary) moving your C++ and Python executables.
+(For instance, you can pass 'both' as a corresponding argument to the file rather than 'neither,' the default, in order to comopile the executables.
+See the source code for more documentation and details.)
+However, I strongly recommend performing these steps outside of this file the first time around so that you can more easily identify and debug any issues.

 11. You should now be able to begin playing TTTB!